Online Forensic Science Degrees

 For some scientists, there is nothing more exciting than using their knowledge of scientific principles and practices to solve crimes and bring people who commit them to justice.
 A projected 11% increase in demand for trained technicians over the next decade translates into a bright future for individuals interested in becoming forensic scientists.
 Some will become generalists who research and investigate different types of evidence, while others will focus on one of the many specializations in this diversified field.
 Below is a list of the most popular schools that offer online degrees in forensic science.
 Continue reading for more information about accreditation, such as by the American Academy of Forensic Sciences (AAFS), concentrations in the field, career paths, and answers to frequently asked questions about the field.

-Most Popular Accredited Online Schools for Forensic Science Degrees
+Most Popular Accredited Online Schools for Forensic Science Bachelor's Degrees

 |Rank||School||Annual Tuition||Recommend Rate|